 It’s not at all widely talked about, but did you know your dreams can help heal you?

-Whether or not you remember them, they can help heal you mentally and emotionally (sleep is always good).
+Whether or not you remember them, they can help heal you mentally and emotionally.

-If you remember them and work with them, however, they can do so much more for you.
+If you remember dreams and work with them, they can do a lot for you.

 What a healing dream can do for you

 Stress is a killer and complicator.

 Sometimes it’s worse than others.